cgnicky/JAV_Tools/README.md

 # JAV Tools

-A Python-written JAV videos categorization application that detects label name and stored in the director with corresponding actor
+A Python-written JAV videos categorization application that detects label name and saved in the actor-named directories

 ## Packages:
 `pip install -r requirements.txt`